marykdb/maryk/core/documentation/datamodel.md

 ```

 ## RootDataModel
-All DataModel structures have a RootDataModel at the root to enable them to be stored.
-The RootDataModel contains extra methods to create a key based on the data of the
+A RootDataModel is essential for the storage of all DataModel structures, as it serves as
+the root element.
+This model has additional methods for creating a unique key that is based
-object.
-Read further about keys on the [key page](key.md).
+on the data within the object.
+For more information about keys, refer to the [key page](key.md).

-Above is an example of a RootDataModel
+Above example uses a RootDataModel.

 ## ValueDataModel
-Objects of ValueDataModels are stored in a different way compared to objects of the
+ValueDataModels are designed to store objects in a more compact and efficient manner
-normal DataModels.
-They are more like values and this gives them some unique
+compared to regular DataModels.
+They are treated as values rather than objects, and this
- advantages.

- In contrary to normal DataModels they can be used as:
+allows them to be used in a variety of ways.

- - Keys of maps
- - Values in a list
+Some of the key advantages of using ValueDataModels include:

+- They can be used as keys in maps, allowing for fast and efficient data retrieval.
+- They can be used as values in lists, making it easier to store and manage multiple values.
- - Be indexed with multiple values at the same time
+- They can be indexed with multiple values at the same time, making it easier to manage large amounts of data.

-ValueDataModels are constructed by properties which can be represented by a fixed number
+ValueDataModels are constructed from properties that can be represented by a fixed number of bytes.
-of bytes.
-This means that any simple property can be used except Strings and
+This means that simple properties such as integers, booleans, dates, times, and floating-point numbers can be used,
+but more complex properties like strings and flexible bytes cannot.
+Additionally, ValueDataModels cannot
-FlexibleBytes.
-They cannot contain more complex properties like Sets, Lists and Maps as
-this would make them lose their fixed amount of bytes.
+contain more complex properties like sets, lists, and maps, as this would increase their size and make them
+less efficient.

+To give an example, consider a simple ValueDataModel representing a period by begin and end date.
+The properties in this
+model could include the start and end date, all represented by fixed-size dates.
+This model could then be used as a key in a map
+to quickly retrieve information related to that period.

 ###Example:

 **Maryk Yaml Description:**